 Infosys row: Would you call Centre anti-national for vaccine rollout flaws, asks Raghuram Rajan

-A Rashtriya Swayamsevak Sangh-affiliated magazine had suggested in an article on September 5 that the IT company was part of an ‘anti-national conspiracy’.
+An RSS-affiliated magazine had suggested in an article on September 5 that the IT company was part of an ‘anti-national conspiracy’.

-Former Reserve Bank of India Governor Raghuram Rajan on Tuesday described a Rashtriya Swayamsevak Sangh-affiliated magazine’s comments on information technology giant Infosys as “completely unproductive”, NDTV reported.
+Former Reserve Bank of India Governor Raghuram Rajan on Tuesday called a Rashtriya Swayamsevak Sangh-affiliated magazine’s comments on information technology giant Infosys “completely unproductive”, NDTV reported.

 Panchjanya, a weekly linked to the ruling Bharatiya Janata Party’s ideological mentor, had suggested in an article on September 5 that Infosys was a part of an “anti-national conspiracy”.
-The RSS had distanced itself from the comment.
+However, the RSS had distanced itself from the comment.

-The article alleged that Infosys was deliberately not fixing the glitches in the new income tax portal to perhaps “destabilise India’s economy”.
+The article alleged that Infosys was deliberately not fixing glitches in the new income tax portal to perhaps “destabilise India’s economy”.

-In an interview to NDTV, Rajan said mistakes happen and the practice should be to inquire into them.
+In an interview to NDTV, Rajan said mistakes happen and the practice should be to investigate them.

 The economist asked: “Would you accuse the government of being anti-national for not doing a good job on vaccines initially?
 You say it is a mistake.
 And people do make mistakes.”